eric-rizzi/teaching/my_projects.md

 I worked with the science department (physics) to allow them to 3D print data that students gathered during various experiments.
-It initially came about as a way to show students what measurements of magnetism on a electrified plate looks like, but you could really print any data that has three dimensions (x, y, and some third "height" value).
+It initially came about as a way to show students what measurements of magnetism on an electrified plate looks like, but you could really print any data that has three dimensions (x, y, and some third "height" value).